ray-project/kuberay/CONTRIBUTING.md

 ## General Guidelines

+### Getting involved
+Kuberay has an active community of developers.
+Here’s how to get involved with the Kuberay community:

+Join our community: Join [Ray community slack](https://forms.gle/9TSdDYUgxYs8SA9e8) (search for Kuberay channel) or use our [discussion board](https://discuss.ray.io/c/ray-clusters/ray-kubernetes) to ask questions and get answers.

+Please see Github Issue section below to file bug & feature requests.

 ### Pull Requests

 Make sure to keep Pull Requests small and functional to make them easier to review, understand, and look up in commit history.
 This repository uses "Squash and Commit" to keep our history clean and make it easier to revert changes based on PR.